7 Tips to Design CV Format for Freshers | Grab Interviewer Attention for Job

 The preferred order of subheadings is as follows:

 Keep it true and unique.
-I have seen many copies this section.
-It is clearly identified on campus drive when many of the peer copies same objectives.
+I have seen many copies of this section.
+It is clearly identified on-campus drive when many of the peers copy same objectives.
 Do not copy it.

 Make sure it is in the benefit of the firm recruiting you as well.